Rocky Top / Thunderhead Mountain

 Many hikers will choose to end their hike at Rocky Top, which in my opinion offers the best views among the three summits.
 However, if you wish proceed towards the highest point you should continue hiking eastbound on the Appalachian Trail.
 Along the way you'll find a couple of spots that provide some outstanding views of Cades Cove.

-The highest point on Thunderhead Mountain is reached by walking another 0.3 miles beyond Rocky Top Two.
+The highest point on Thunderhead Mountain is reached by walking another three-tenths of a mile beyond Rocky Top Two.
 Here you'll find a small sign marking the 5527-foot summit.
 At some point someone was kind enough to stack a few rocks at this rather unremarkable highpoint.
 Without this small platform you wouldn't be able to see anything but the tall shrubs that grow along either side of the trail.